gr1d-io/gravitee-gateway/README.md

-# Gravitee-Gateway-Docker
+# Gravitee-Gateway Dockerfile Deis / Hephy

+This project aims to create the gravitee gateway wrapper to run on DEIS / HEPHY

 # Setup
-If you doesnt have the gateway app already running, you must create it
+If you dont have the gateway app already running, you must create it

 ```bash
 deis create gateway